 How are we doing?
-The overall condition of the State Highway Administration Network reflects how well asset management strategies, improved operations, and technology have sustained the quality and safety of existing roadways.
+The overall condition of the State Highway Administration Network reflects how well asset management strategies, improved operations, and technology have sustained the guality and safety of existing roadways.
 A Composite Level of Service is assessed using the Maryland Condition Assessment Reporting System (MCARS).
 Twenty-one maintenance elements in four categories are assessed.
 The categories are shoulder, drainage, traffic control/safety, and roadside.
 Actual maintenance conditions are compared against desired conditions.
-The percentage of the State Highway Administration Network in overall preferred maintenance condition remained relatively stable over the period of 2006 through 2010 with the exception of 2008 when performance declined by 4% from 2007.
-Performance returned close to prior levels in 2009, increasing by 6.4% between 2008 and 2009.
-The percentage of the State Highway Administration Network in overall preferred maintenance condition remained near the 2009 level in 2010.
+The percentage of the State Highway Administration Network in overall preferred maintenance condition remained relatively stable over the period of 2007 through 2010 with the exception of 2008 when performance declined by 4% from 2007.
+In 2009, performance returned to slightly more than in 2007, increasing by 6.4% between 2008 and 2009.
+The percentage of the State Highway Administration Network in overall preferred maintenance condition remained near the 2009 level in 2010, and dropped by 4.2% in 2011 to the 2008 level.
+The Department of Transportation reported that performance declined partially due to total maintenance expenditures averaging about \$9 million less than historical amounts.
+Cost savings strategies include reductions in non-safety related maintenance activities, resulting in a decrease in the overall maintenance condition on SHA roads.
+There also is an increased need for drainage system repairs, and maintenance and repair of eroded slopes.